Skip to content

 • A weathered leather armchair in a polished study

-• Grouping items of different ages and styles with a common earthy palette
+• Mixing items of different ages and styles with a common earth-tone palette

 • Using natural materials like stone or clay throughout the space

-The key is balance.
+The key is to find balance.
 Wabi-sabi elements should feel intentional, not messy.
 They add depth and character without overwhelming the space.
+The goal is to create a calm, grounded atmosphere.

 Benefits of Wabi-Sabi Art for Homeowners